sinzlab/datajoint-cleaner/README.md

-# datajoint-cleaner
+# DataJoint-Cleaner

 ![Test](https://github.com/cblessing24/datajoint-cleaner/workflows/Test/badge.svg)
 ![Black](https://github.com/cblessing24/datajoint-cleaner/workflows/Black/badge.svg)
 ![Mypy](https://github.com/cblessing24/datajoint-cleaner/workflows/Mypy/badge.svg)
 ![Build](https://github.com/cblessing24/datajoint-cleaner/workflows/Build/badge.svg)

+DataJoint-Cleaner is a tool used to clean external [DataJoint](https://datajoint.io/) [stores](https://docs.datajoint.io/python/admin/5-blob-config.html?highlight=external).

+## How It Works

+The user provides information pointing to a particular external table and external store combination.
+Using this information DataJoint-Cleaner will delete all objects in the external store that have no corresponding entry in the external table, thus freeing storage space.

+## Important Considerations

+The creation of a backup is highly recommended before using DataJoint-Cleaner to avoid a potential loss of data due to an user error or a bug.

+DataJoint-Cleaner should not be used to clean external stores that are used by multiple database servers or multiple storage protocols (e.g. file & s3).
+If done so it could potentially delete objects that are still referenced in the database.

 ## Installation

 ### Recommended installation method

-To avoid messing up the system Python environment, the most recommended way to install datajoint-cleaner is via [pipx](https://pypi.org/project/pipx/):
+To avoid messing up the system Python environment, the most recommended way to install DataJoint-Cleaner is via [pipx](https://pypi.org/project/pipx/):

 ```bash
 pipx install datajoint-cleaner